renton404/pokeguess/README.md

 Then open it with a local server such as VS Code Live Server or: python -m http.server

-Built with PokémonAPI and questionable amounts of JavaScript.🧑‍💻
+Built with PokéAPI and questionable amounts of JavaScript.🧑‍💻